azsaeed/AzS-Netscan/README.md

-# AzSa - NetScan v1.0
+# AzSa - NetScan

 # About

-The AzSa - NetScan v1.0 is an open source application to search and scan network state of selected hosts.
+The AzSa - NetScan is an open source application to search and scan network state of selected hosts.
-The scanner is able to check which hosts are online or how is the state of the ports [open | closed].
+The scanner is able to check which hosts are online or how is the state of the ports (open | closed).
 More Features allows you to scan only the well-known or all ports of a host.
-The Scanner

-The development of these application was in python version 3 code.
+The development of these application was in Python v3 code.
-The application use the nmap linux package and python nmap module to get these all informations.
+The scanner is developed for all Linux distributions which provide a Python environment.
-To use the scanner the nmap linux package and python nmap module are required!
-A python envoirenment is also requried.
+To get network information the scanner use the nmap package and Python nmap-module.

-AzSa - NetScan v1.0 is licensed under the terms of the GNU General Public License Version 3, you will find a copy of this license in the LICENSE file included in the source package.

-The application is constantly under development!
+The application is constantly under development.
 Developed by Azhar Saeed Bhatti, Duesseldorf - Germany

 Version: 1.0
-Relase: 2018-09-19
+Relase: 2018-09-11

 # Licensing